EvanZack/C-C-test/README.md

 # C-C-test
-Small test for C/C++
+Just test for commit objects.
-First commit AllSort.cpp
-2nd   commit BitNode.cpp
+These are my usual accumulation.These are based!
+Welcome to communicate with me!
+So thx for visiting.